JakeChampion/fetch/README.md

 - Firefox
 - Safari 6.1+
 - Internet Explorer 10+
-- Microsoft Edge

-Note: Chrome, Firefox, Microsft Edge, and Safari 10 contain native implementations of `window.fetch`, so this polyfill code does not run in those browsers.
+Note: modern browsers such as Chrome, Firefox, and Microsft Edge contain native implementations of `window.fetch`, so the code from this polyfill doesn't have any affect on those browsers.
+If you believe you've encountered an error with how `window.fetch` is implemented in any of these browsers, you should file an issue with that browser vendor instead on this project.